Tajlu Khanum

 Tajlu Khanum (تاجلو خانم) or Tajli Begum (تاجلی بیگم), also known by her title of Shah-Begi Khanum (شاه بگی خانم), was a Turkoman princess from the Mawsillu tribe of the Aq Qoyunlu confederation.
-She was the principal wife of Shah Ismail, and the mother of Tahmasp I.
+She was the principal wife of Shah Ismail, and the mother of Tahmasp I. She was one of the most powerful and influential queens of the Safavid Empire, playing important political and social roles.
+She held real power behind the throne for ten years during Shah Ismail's reign and for at least eight years during Shah Tahmasp's reign.

 Family

 Likely depiction of Mahinbanu Soltanum, daughter of Tajlu Khanum with Shah Ismail.
 Qazvin, circa 1544.

 While Italian writer Angiolello and Iranian historian Manuchihr Parsaʹdust agree that she was a granddaughter of the Aq Qoyunlu ruler Yaqub (r.
-1478–1490) via a daughter, John Woods proposed her paternal lineage as Mihmad Beg being her father and Amir Hamza being her grandfather.
+1478–1490) via a daughter, John Woods proposed her paternal lineage with Mihmad Beg being her father and Amir Hamza being her grandfather.
 Jean Aubin on the other hand, proposed Bakr Beg Mawsillu as her maternal grandfather.
 She also had a sister named Beksi Khanum.

 Marriage

-According to Angiolello and Ramusio, the Safavid shah Ismail I (r.
-1501–1524) married Tajlu Khanum after defeating the Aq Qoyunlu ruler Murad ibn Ya'qub in 1503, but according to the Safavid-period historians such as Budaq Monshi Qazvini, she was the wife of the Afrasiyabid ruler Kiya Husayn II, who had during the dissolution of the Aq Qoyunlu confederation expanded his rule from western Mazandaran into parts of Persian Iraq.
+According to Angiolello and Ramusio, Shah Ismail I of the Safavid dynasty (r.
+1501–1524) married Tajlu Khanum after defeating the Aq Qoyunlu ruler Murad ibn Ya'qub in 1503, but according to the Safavid-era historians such as Budaq Monshi Qazvini, she was the wife of the Afrasiyabid ruler Kiya Husayn II, who had, during the dissolution of the Aq Qoyunlu confederation, expanded his rule from western Mazandaran into parts of Persian Iraq.
 Ismail I invaded the latter's territories and put an end to his rule in 1504, where he afterwards took Tajlu Khanum into his harem.

-She became Ismail's most beloved wife.
-She was a very beautiful, intelligent, and warlike woman, which is why Shah Ismail loved her and wrote great poems for her.
-Tajlu was the only wife of the king who was skilled in swordsmanship and always accompanied her husband in his battles.
-She gave birth to two sons, Tahmasp Mirza and Bahram Mirza Safavi, and two daughters, Parikhan Khanum and Mahinbanu Khanum.
+She became Ismail's most beloved wife, and was the only wife of the shah who was skilled in swordsmanship and always accompanied her husband in his battles.
+She gave birth to two sons, Tahmasp Mirza and Bahram Mirza Safavi, and two daughters, Pari Khan Khanum and Mahinbanu Khanum.

-Her supposed capture at Battle of Chaldiran was a major source of controversy among historians of Iran and Ottoman Empire.
-While Ottoman sources wrote that she was captured during battle and even conversed with Selim I, according to Safavid sources she was lost but found by Mirza Shah Hossein, who because of this rose to the rank of wakil in Safavid court.
-According to Roger Savory, it was Behruza Khanum, another wife of Ismail I who was captured and apparently later remarried.
+Her supposed capture at Battle of Chaldiran was a major source of controversy among Safavid and Ottoman historians.
+While Ottoman sources wrote that she was captured during battle and even conversed with Selim I, according to Safavid sources she was lost but found by Mirza Shah Hossein, who because of this rose to the rank of wakil in the Safavid court.
+According to Roger Savory, it was Behruzeh Khanum, another wife of Ismail I who was captured and apparently later remarried.